-Students in the B.A. and B.S. programs may choose from among the following courses for the three courses that they are required to take outside computer sciences.
+Students in the B.A. and B.S. programs may choose from among the following courses for approved courses taken in a related area outside computer sciences.
 Other courses are acceptable as approved by the departmental counselor.

 ASTR 21300-24200